ezhang120/development/README.txt

     The state for the overall total number of pompoms for an item is changed by the onClick function for the add and remove buttons: calculateTotal because I want to recalculate the total everytime a new item is added or removed from the aggregator.

+I acknowledge that it is not good practice to use images from online urls in apps.
+However, I had a lot of trouble downloading and using images locally.